judisjt/oauth2SmartOnFhirTutorial/README.md

 https://sandbox.smarthealthit.org/#/start
 ```

-After you login to the smart on fhir sandbox go to registered apps and click on register manually
+After you login to the smart on fhir sandbox and click on the DSTU2 server, then go to registered apps and click on register manually.

 ```
 The app launch URI is the first page your website/app goes to and